 Recreational Activities Can be Social Activities

 Many addiction therapy services include a social component.
 That’s because having social connections is key to better health and wellness.
 One of the natural advantages of recreational activities is that they’re often also social.
+For people in early recovery, engaging in recreational activities can provide distraction from cravings and a way to connect with other people in a healthy way.

 While a solo hike is possible, recreational therapies are more likely to be group activities.
 Rock climbing, as one example, is a team effort.
 So is canoeing in a two-person canoe or mountain biking as a group.